A note on inverting the dijoin of oriented graphs: Preliminaries

 \section{Preliminaries}

-In this section, we recall some definitions and notation pertaining to oriented graphs, and present some basic results on the inversion number of oriented graphs, which will be useful in later sections.
-We begin with the following simple observation.
+In this section, we recall some definitions and notation pertaining to oriented graphs, and present some basic results on the inversion number of oriented graphs which will be useful in later sections.

-Recall that an \emph{oriented} graph (or \emph{digraph}) is a pair $D = (V,E)$, where $V$ is a collection of vertices and $E$ is a collection of ordered subsets of $V^{(2)}$.
+Recall that an \emph{oriented} graph is a pair $D = (V,E)$, where $V$ is a collection of vertices and $E \subseteq V^{(2)}$ is a collection of ordered pairs of distinct vertices such that, for any $u,v \in V$ at most one of $uv$ and $vu$ is in $E$.
 For $u,v \in V$, we write $uv$ to denote the \emph{edge oriented (or directed) from u to v}.
-We restrict our attention to \emph{simple} oriented graphs, that is, for each $u \not= v \in V$, at most one of $uv$ and $vu$ is present in $E$.
-A \emph{tournament} is an oriented graph where exactly one of $uv$ and $vu$ is present for all $u \not= v \in V$.
+An oriented graph can be viewed as the result of assigning a direction to, or orienting, each edge of a suitable simple graph.
+A \emph{tournament} is an oriented graph where exactly one of $uv$ and $vu$ is present for all $u \not= v \in V$, i.e. an orientation of a complete graph.
+An oriented graph $D_1$ is a \emph{subgraph} of $D_2$, denoted $D_1 \subseteq D_2$, if $V(D_1) \subseteq V(D_2)$ and $E(D_1) \subseteq E(D_2)$.